kubescape/kubescape.io/docs/docs/operator/relevancy.md

 Kubescape's relevancy filtering is implemented by an [eBPF](https://ebpf.io/) program on each node, deployed using the [node agent](index.md#node-agent).
 It scans the running environment and maps out artifacts and libraries that are loaded into memory and therefore are in use in the environment.

 Using eBPF probes, it looks at the file activity of a running container.
-When a pod starts on a node, the node agent will watch its containers for a configurable learning period and store an activity log.
+When a pod starts on a node, the node agent will watch its containers for a configurable learning period and store an application profile.

 During the process of scanning a container, an SBOM is generated.
 This contains the vulnerability scanner’s understanding of which components are installed in the container.
-When vulnerabilities are checked, the engine is provided with a filtered SBOM, including the packages that relate to files that were accessed during the learning period.
+When vulnerabilities are checked, the engine is using the application profile to filter the SBOM, including only the packages that relate to files that were accessed during the learning period.

 ## Enabling relevancy